-Mutual funds, exchange traded funds and marketable equity securities - Valued based on quoted market prices on the active markets on which they are traded.
+Mutual funds - Valued based on quoted market prices on the active markets on which they are traded.

 Alternative investments - Valued based on the net asset value as a particular expedient in estimating fair value.
-The net asset values are determined by the management of the funds and the Foundation's management believes that the carrying value is a reasonable estimate of the fair value as of December 31, 2015 and 2014.
+The net asset values are determined by the management of the funds and the Foundation's management believes that the carrying value is a reasonable estimate of the fair value as of December 31, 2015.